jmvan/nfl-rushing/README.md

 ## Design Considerations

 For the backend, I used FastAPI because I have previously used it at Hackathons for making small/fast projects.
 The documentation page provided by FastAPI also makes it easy to debug with the reloading option enabled.
 For larger projects, I would favor using an actual database (PostgreSQL) instead of parsing the csv every query.
 I introduced server side filtering/sorting/paginating because it would reduce the load for client side processing.
 In terms of testing, I prefer parameterized tests because it reduces complexity.
+Initially, I wanted to use pytest and put the test cases in a separate folder (/tests).
+I ended up using the parameterized library instead because I had some difficulty getting pytest to work.

 For the frontend, I used React and Redux because I am most familiar with it.
 Redux isn't necessary for a small project but I prefer using it because it makes state much more manageable and it allows you to scale your application better for future development.